xylar/shtns/README.md

 CHANGE LOG:
 -----------

+* v2.6.6  (6 Jul 2016)
+	- Improved `SH_to_lat()` function, now also included in the Python interface.
+	- Regular grid and DCT-based transform are deprecated and disabled by default (enable with --enable-dct).
+	- Fortran example: fixes segfault and compilation issues.
+	- configure script now accepts `FC=` to specify Fortran compiler.

 * v2.6.5  (24 Aug 2015)
 	- critical bugfix (multiple transforms of different lmax failed sometimes) [issue #20].